Army Public Health Accreditation Program is now Officially Open

 The Army Public Health Initial Accreditation Standards and Measures Version 1.5 were approved by the PHAB Board of Directors in February 2019.
 You may also download the complementary Acronyms and Glossary of Terms.

-Inquiries about this accreditation process or requests for a copy of the Standards and Measures should be sent to PHAB Chief Program Officer Robin Wilcox at [email protected].
+Inquiries about this accreditation process or requests for a copy of the Standards and Measures should be sent to PHAB Director of Accreditation, Marita Chilton at [email protected].

 The Army Deputy Chief of Staff-Public Health with support from the APHC provides an online resource toolkit and consultation to individual Army Installation Departments of Public Health.
 This consultation can include how to develop and complete the pre-requisites, how to conduct an early self-assessment to prepare for accreditation, or how to develop a QI plan.
 Army public health accreditation applicants needing guidance or consultation on such questions should contact the APHC.